CrunchyData/pgnodemx/README.md

 SQL functions that allow capture of node OS metrics from PostgreSQL

 ## Security
-Executing role must have been granted pg_read_server_files membership.
+Executing role must have been granted pg_monitor membership.

 ## cgroup Related Functions